pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

 }
 ```

+> Please note that you need to clear the cache after you added a brick to the special namespace.

 If you need more control over the brick instance (e.g. because your brick has dependencies on other services or you
 want to specify the brick ID manually), you can add the service definition yourself and tag the service with the DI
 tag `pimcore.area.brick`.
 Bricks defined manually will be excluded from the auto-registration, even if they're